netblue30/firejail/CONTRIBUTING.md

   the `--noprofile` argument.
   For example, if `firejail firefox` does not work, please also run `firejail --noprofile firefox` and let us know if it runs correctly or not.
 - You may also try disabling various options provided in `/etc/firejail/<ProgramName.profile>` until you find out which one causes problems.
-It will significantly help to find solution for your issue.
+  It will significantly help in finding a solution for your issue.

 Please note: If you are running Debian, Ubuntu, Linux Mint, or another related distribution and you installed firejail from your distro's repositories, please